Part-timer: 5 leadership & self-awareness lessons from doing less

 3. You worked longer hours than you should have

-Although I dropped to a 50% part-time arrangement, the reality is I was beforehand doing rather more than double my post-switch hours.
+If you’ve dropped to a 50% part-time arrangement, the reality is you were probably beforehand doing rather more than double your post-switch hours.
 In forcing yourself to apply serious focus to a project outside your day job, you are inviting a realisation that the commitment levels you offered your ‘day’ job previously may not have represented an optimal balance.
-If you are hammering long hours in the office, make sure you have a clear and actively-considered personal ROI perspective – passive decision making is poor decision making here given the complex, multi-faceted and interlinked nature of what's at stake (career progression, family, legacy, fulfillment etc. etc.)
+If you are hammering long hours in the office, make sure you have a clear and actively-considered personal ROI perspective – passive decision making is poor decision making here given the complex, multi-faceted and interlinked nature of what’s at stake (career progression, family, legacy, fulfillment etc. etc.)

 4. Succession should be continual and multi-dimensional

 We tend to think of succession planning as “Who will take over my job?”
 Instead, we should see it as an ongoing, progressive handover of undertakings, relationships and responsibilities.
 These should be strategically allocated to individuals – the focus and trust you are demonstrating in doing so is highly valued and motivational.
 Delegating through necessity (simply not being around to maintain the duties) may prove a wake up call leadership wise for you – for the good of your people, consider whether you should be starting to actively manage the process now.
 Could your presence and availability be holding your team back?